davidfrantz/force/docs/source/components/higher-level/tsa/format.rst

 Product type
 ^^^^^^^^^^^^

-Product type
-Time Series
+* Time Series
   Time Series products have as many bands as there are available or requested time steps.
 If no temporal subset was specified: the TSS product contains one band per available acquisition (this may vary between the tiles), the RMS product contains one band per available acquisition (this may vary between the tiles), the TSI product contains one band per interpolation step, the FBY product contains one band per year (do not overdo YEAR_MIN/MAX, this will give many useless bands), the FBM product contains one band per month (up to 12, depends on MONTH_MIN/MAX and DOY_MIN/MAX), the FBW contains one band per week (up to 52, depends on MONTH_MIN/MAX and DOY_MIN/MAX), the FBD product contains one band per DOY (up to 365, depends on MONTH_MIN/MAX and DOY_MIN/MAX), the 26 LSP products contain one band per year (do not overdo YEAR_MIN/MAX, this will give many useless bands).

 **Trend Analysis**